Goldenrod soldier beetle: Parasites

 Adult C. pensylvanicus may be infected by the fungus Eryniopsis lampyridarum.
 After the fungus infects the host, it takes about two weeks for it to eventually kill its host.
 Before the host dies, the fungus orders the beetle to climb a plant and then attach itself to a flower by biting down with its mandibles into flower heads.
 About 15–22 hours later, the fungus causes the dead beetles to raise their elytra and expand their metathoracic wings in order to maximize infection of other beetles.
 With their wings raised, the dead beetles may still attract mates as live males have been observed mating with the deceased.
 The infected male can then transmit spores by mating with multiple other females.
 Additionally, the spores protruding from the deceased insect fall to the ground, overwinter in the soil, and infect beetles the following year.

+Effects on humans

+Goldenrod soldier beetles are harmless to both humans and plants.
+Therefore, there is no need to control them.
+In fact, they provide some benefits to humans.
+They act as natural pest control, feeding on eggs of various pests, and are important pollinators.
+While considered minor pollinators, their contribution is still significant, pollinating goldenrods, asters, milkweed, and other native plants.